North Cebu Beaches are some of the best beaches in the Philippines!

-If there are less than 15 passengers the cost of the boat is 1500 pesos total which can be divided between you and other travelers heading over to Malapascua Cebu.
+If there are fewer than 15 passengers the cost of the boat is 1500 pesos total which can be divided between you and other travelers heading over to Malapascua Cebu.

-Boats depart from New Maya Port to Malapascua every hour, 7 days a week, between 6:30am and 4:30pm.
+Boats depart from New Maya Port to Malapascua every hour, 7 days a week, between 6:30 am and 4:30 pm.

-If for some reason you miss the last boat to Malapascua Cebu, there is accommodation nearby to New Maya Port where you will have to spend the night and take the first boat over to the island the following morning.
+If for some reason you miss the last boat to Malapascua Cebu, there is accommodation nearby at New Maya Port where you will have to spend the night and take the first boat over to the island the following morning.
 The name of the accommodation is D & N Lodge.

 WHERE TO STAY IN MALAPASCUA